Found under: Settings > MIDI

 Sysex messages always start with 0xF0 and end with 0xF7 and can have any quantity of hexadecimal numbers in between.
 These can end up being extremely large messages and take a while to be sent/received.

 Any MIDI messages that you add on this screen are saved to the current song.
 They can be used to set up a keyboard with the sounds required as soon as the song is loaded.
 You can choose to send this MIDI code automatically to connected devices as soon as the song is loaded.
+They will be sent in the order they are stored with a delay set by the MIDI delay value.
+Increasing this value sometimes helps when using MIDI over bluetooth.

 Receiving MIDI messages